saymrwulf/fpga-verilog-lab/notes.md

 2020-07-28T22:28:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (fpga-verilog-lab) 2020-07-28T17:05:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2020-07-28T02:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)
+2003 paper) (fpga-verilog-lab) 2020-07-28T17:05:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2020-07-28T02:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2020-08-27T04:09:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)